tonyliang19/biof501-project/README.md

     style GENOME_ANNOTATION fill:#93D0FF
     style count fill:#93D0FF
     style volcano fill:#93D0FF
-    %% This the link for line from fastqc to trimgalore linkStyle 0 stroke:#FF4500,stroke-width:2px
+    %% This the link for line from FASTQc to trimgalore linkStyle 0 stroke:#FF4500,stroke-width:2px

 ```

-Above is the workflow steps overview of how from raw fastq files, we get to count matrix through list of bioinformatics tools (see [tools reference](tools-citations.md)) with these steps:
+Above is the workflow steps overview of how from raw FASTQ files, we get to count matrix through the list of bioinformatics tools (see [tools reference](tools-citations.md)) with these steps:

-1. Given a pair of fastq reads of sequencing files, check their qualities through **FastQC** and remove low quality reads with **Trim Galore**
+1. Given a pair of FASTQ reads of sequencing files, check their qualities through **FastQC** and remove low-quality reads with **Trim Galore**
-2. At the same time, reference genome and its annotation are downloaded from the internet, the `genome` is a parameter of the pipeline, which can be any other url pointing to a homo-sapiens genome.
+2. At the same time, the reference genome and its annotation are downloaded from the internet, the `genome` is a parameter of the pipeline, which can be any other URL pointing to a homo-sapiens genome.
-3. The genome index is built using **HISAT2** to allow for quicker location of query sequences in reference genome.
+3. The genome index is built using **HISAT2** to allow for quicker location of query sequences in the reference genome.
 4. Then align trimmed reads of each sample from 1. and the built genome index from 3. using **HISAT2**.
 This step is separated from 3. to decouple the indexing and alignment logic.
 5. Then convert the aligned sequence alignment map (SAM) for each sample from 4. to binary alignment map (BAM) using **Samtools**, to have a compressed binary representation of 4. and allow for faster computational time.
 6. Then sort BAM from 5. using **Samtools**, again for the sake of decoupling logic of conversion of file formats and sorting the BAM file.
-7. Now, using all the BAM files and the downloaded annotation file of genome, we count mapped reads for genomic features using **featureCounts**, and obtain such count matrix where rows being genes in ensembl id format, and column being samples.
+7. Now, using all the BAM files and the downloaded annotation file of the genome, we count mapped reads for genomic features using **featureCounts**, and obtain such count matrix where rows are genes in ensembl id format, and columns are samples.
-8. Next, we could used the count matrix from 7. to estimate variance-mean dependence and test for differential expression using **DESeq2**, here we output log2 fold change (log2FC) of genes along with their pvalue, and ensembl id.
+8. Next, we could use the count matrix from 7. to estimate variance-mean dependence and test for differential expression using **DESeq2**, here we output log2 fold change (log2FC) of genes along with their pvalue, and ensembl id.
-9. Ensembl ids are mapped to gene symbols based on existing genome wide annotation of Homo-Sapiens at **org.Hs.eg.db** ,for better interpretability of later visualizations.
+9. Ensembl ids are mapped to gene symbols based on the existing genome-wide annotation of Homo-Sapiens at **org.Hs.eg.db** , for better interpretability of later visualizations.
-10. Lastly, a volcano plot is produced via **EnhancedVolcano** to see which genes are differential expressed, i.e. differ significantly between conditions by looking at combination of the provided pvalue and log2FC.
+10. Lastly, a volcano plot is produced via **EnhancedVolcano** to see which genes are differentially expressed, i.e. differ significantly between conditions by looking at the combination of the provided Pvalue and log2FC.

 ## Repository Structure

-The following illustrates the tree structure of this repository, those that ends with `/` symbol are directories, otherwise it is treated as a regular file.
+The following illustrates the tree structure of this repository, those that end with `/` symbol are directories, otherwise, it is treated as a regular file.

 This structure is adapted from **nf-core** standard workflow from the [rnaseq](https://github.com/nf-core/rnaseq/tree/master) repository.